chniter/SC.StripeShoppingDoc/docs/source/orders.rst

 Orders
 =====

-Navigate to Catalog Menu to manage product list.
+To consult your orders, navigate to your profile and go to the last Tab "My Orders".

-If you have the Administrator Role, you can Add/Update/Delete Products.
+For each order you can download the attached invoice as PDF.